HASTINGS, Neb. (KSNB) - A Hastings man facing murder and weapons charges in connection with the 2017 death of Jose Hansen wants a jury trial.

 Katherine Creigh, 21, of Hastings, is charged with felony accessory in Hansen's murder.
 Her preliminary hearing is scheduled January 23.

-Harden Friday waived an evidence hearing in Adams county court and was bound over to district court.
+Harden Tuesday asked for a jury trial in Adams county district court.
 If convicted on the murder and weapons charges, he could get life in prison.

 Jose Hansen's body was found September 11 by a couple out for a walk in the 700 block of West G Street in south Hastings.